Visit to Transfiguration Church in Baran, Orsha District

 “It was one of the most developed districts in the past.
 Soviet strategic air force units were stationed here.
 But things didn’t turn out so well.
 I cannot say we’ve done a lot since then but we’ve tried to keep people busy,” the head of state said.

-According to Alexander Lukashenko, there are prospects for developing small populated localities in Orsha and the district.
+According to Aleksandr Lukashenko, there are prospects for developing small populated localities in Orsha and the district.
 The production sector can be developed, investments can be raised, homes and transport infrastructure can be built.
 “We are going to develop this region.
 Trust me, within a year or two we will eliminate the bulk of the problems that exist today,” the President stated.

-Alexander Lukashenko encouraged citizens to be proactive as well.
+Aleksandr Lukashenko encouraged citizens to be proactive as well.
 “You have to get accustomed to the fact that people should seek jobs.
 Not the other way round.
 This is how things are done in the entire world,” he said.

 The head of state explained that attention will be paid to the development of small populated localities, particularly those where good infrastructure is available.
 If transport infrastructure is improved, the local residents will be able to commute faster to larger cities and work there.